-Hawthorne High School's leadership team is comprised of the principal, associate principals, department chairpersons, counselors, Academy coordinator, classified staff leads, and Academy leads.
-The team meets monthly as a collaborative decision-making body to facilitate the schoolwide vision and implementation of standards-based learning through instruction, standards-based learning through assessment and accountability, school culture, and support for students and academic growth.
+Hawthorne High School's leadership team is comprised of the principal, associate principals, department chairpersons, Academy coordinators, Dean, counselors, classified staff leads, and Academy leads.
+The team meets monthly as a collaborative decision-making body to facilitate the schoolwide vision and implementation of standards-based learning through the curriculum, standards-based learning through instruction, standardsbased learning through assessment and accountability, school culture, and support for students and academic growth.
 Team members serve as a liaison to their respective department teams.